Tubthumper: Alice Nutter interview

 In early 1998, group vocalist Alice Nutter made an appearance on the American television show Politically Incorrect, to promote the album.
 During the interview, she appeared to encourage fans who were unable to afford Tubthumper to steal it from big chain music stores like HMV and Virgin.
 Her statement led several music retailers to stop carrying the album altogether.
 In the United States, following the interview, Virgin Megastores pulled the album from store shelves, while the album was number 7 on the US album chart; the company continued to sell the album, but kept it behind the counter.
-Virgin's Vice President of Marketing issued a statement about the incident, which said that the company didn't genuinely believe fans would steal the disc, but that the company wanted to make a statement: "We were one of the earliest supporters of the band...We've been pushing the band since the beginning, and this is the kind of thanks we get?"
+Virgin's Vice President of Marketing issued a statement about the incident, which said that the company did not genuinely believe fans would steal the disc, but that the company wanted to make a statement: "We were one of the earliest supporters of the band...We've been pushing the band since the beginning, and this is the kind of thanks we get?"

 Nutter maintained that her comments had been taken out of context, and that they were "tongue-in-cheek" and not to be taken seriously.
 She told MTV in a January 1998 interview that "They wanted to talk about people stealing our record, which is irrelevant in the scheme of things.
 What I wanted to talk about was why people shoplift and why in some cases it's absolutely valid.
 Some people have two houses and two cars and luxuries for far more than themselves, and other people struggle to survive day by day."

 The ensuing controversy also served to stoke the public's interest in the album.